-At Johnson & Johnson, health is our business.
+At Johnson & Johnson, we have made it our business to advance better health.
 For more than 130 years, we have been committed to improving the health of individuals, families and communities around the world, including the most vulnerable and underserved populations.
-Today, we are undertaking even greater steps to unlock the potential of innovation for everyone, everywhere, and, through a spirit of collaboration, help to solve some of the most complex global health problems—reinforcing our commitment to lead the next frontier of health.
-By harnessing our Company’s collective breadth, scale and legacy of scientific innovation, we strive to live up to Our Credo responsibilities and change the trajectory of health for humanity.
+Today, we continue to invest and collaborate to help solve some of the most complex global health challenges.
+By harnessing Johnson & Johnson’s breadth, scale and legacy of scientific innovation, we strive to live Our Credo values and change the trajectory of health for humanity.